wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-inbound-calls-with-python-dr.md

 ## Source Code Repository

-The source code for this project is available on the [Nexmo Community GitHub](https://github.com/nexmo-community/handling-inbound-call-python).
+The source code for this project is available on the [Vonage Community GitHub](https://github.com/nexmo-community/handling-inbound-call-python).

 ## Overview

-In a Nexmo application an inbound call can be handled in various ways depending on the requirement.
+In a Vonage application an inbound call can be handled in various ways depending on the requirement.
 Here are three simple scenarios:

 1. Message - call is out of hours so you simply play a text-to-speech message.
 2. Forward call - in this case the call is forwarded to an agent so that the customer can be helped.